 8000 BC – 500 AD

 Neolithic Eras began after the end of the last Ice Age, and vary across cultures.
-The art of these distinct periods is comprised of the arts of people that had progressed from hunter gatherers to permanent settlers, mainly living in farming communities.
+The art of these distinct periods is comprised of the arts of people that had progressed from hunter-gatherers to permanent settlers, mainly living in farming communities.

 The majority of the art produced by Neolithic artists is functional in nature and used in their daily lives, such as pottery or terracotta representations of deity that would have been found in the home.

-Origins and Historical Importance:
+Neolithic Art Origins and Historical Importance:

-This change caused people to give up their hunter gatherer lifestyles in favor of the stability of agriculture.
+This change caused people to give up their hunter-gatherer lifestyles in favor of the stability of agriculture.
 When this happened varied greatly by location and climate.
 Because they were stable rather than mobile, they had more time to devote to refining the crafts of the Stone Age.
 Stone tools were now crafted, polished, and more refined, rather than being mere chipped rocks.

 When alliances between small communities felt the need to protect themselves from mutual enemies, they came together to form cities.
 Religion became developed into defined beliefs with structures rather than myriads of personal gods.

 The megaliths created are thought by scholars to have purposes other than worship.
 Many of these structures follow the sun or moon in a way that suggests they are calendars, and the megalith at Knowth in England is drawn with lunar maps.
 The Pyramids at Giza are the subject of much scholarly theory that includes ideas of solar timing or astrology.

 Of course, megaliths were also places of worship, and in addition to these, Neolithic peoples also created shrines and temples to their gods.
 The temples of Malta, for instance, 50 Neolithic religious temples have been found and from what archeologists can determine, they were once richly decorated with curtains, statues, and other ornamentation.

 While rock art had been present in previous eras, in the Neolithic it began to include symbols and pictographs that eventually would lead to writing.
-In Australia, the geometric forms alone are symbols of very complex and extensive ideas that are understood by Aborigines even in singular instances, such a simple spiral.
+In Australian art, the geometric forms alone are symbols of very complex and extensive ideas that are understood by Aborigines even in singular instances, such a simple spiral.

-Pottery in the Neolithic era is an extensive subject that can be divided by many groups within many groups; however some common characteristics are seen throughout the world.
-The dates for a culture’s adoption of pottery often defines it’s progression into the Neolithic category, with the exception of the Far East where pottery predates agriculture.
+Pottery in the Neolithic era is an extensive subject that can be divided by many groups within many groups; however, some common characteristics are seen throughout the world.
+The dates for a culture’s adoption of pottery often define it’s a progression into the Neolithic category, with the exception of the Far East where pottery predates agriculture.

 Terracotta was also used in sculpture.
 Subjects of sculpture were often seated deities or small figures.
 Other forms of decorative art emerged as people began to want to embellish their homes.
 Murals, statuettes, and ornamentation for both the home and the body appeared.
 Textiles became more patterned and of higher quality.
 Jade carving became popular in China and in the Late Neolithic period, artists were at the very dawn of working in gold and other precious metals.